sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-797	All Paths From Source to Target    		78.2%	Medium
+given a directed acyclic graph with n node from 0 to n-1. find all possible path from 0 to n-1. backtracking or dfs.
+->>
+<<-816	Ambiguous Coordinates    		47.6%	Medium
+(x,y) the . and comma are missing. return all possible pairs of coordinates
+backtracking: separate first into two strings and do backtracking by adding .
+- left possible strings and right possible strings and then combine.
+->>

+<<-842	Split Array into Fibonacci Sequence    		36.4%	Medium
+given a string divide it into fib series. once the first two elements are determined, the whole series are determined. c=a+b, so c at least is as long as the larger one. limit the first two to half length and try all combinations.
+->>

 <<-967	Numbers With Same Consecutive Differences    		44.1%	Medium
 given n=number of digits, adjacent digit's absolute difference=k. return all numbers. backtrack.